 As I increased my exposure in the Hong Kong market over the years, I decided to set up a brokerage account in Hong Kong to lower costs — while I still live in Singapore.
 I use my Hong Kong brokerage account to buy Hong Kong shares.
 The brokerage fees are much cheaper than what my two local brokers offer me and, thankfully, there is no custodian fee.

 |Singapore Broker A||Singapore||0.18%||HK$100|

 Likewise, if you are a Malaysian who plans to invest in the Singapore stock market, you may do the same (as a few of my Malaysian friends have done) by opening a Singaporean bank account and then proceeding to set up a Singaporean brokerage account.
 The good news is you don’t have to be a local resident to open a bank/brokerage account in Singapore or Hong Kong.
 So the next time you visit either city for business or leisure, consider opening a local brokerage account for your foreign investments.

 For a list of brokers, check out this site (Singapore) and this site (Hong Kong).
 For commission rates, check directly with the respective broking houses as some of them may have revised their rates.
 Some brokers may even offer value-added services or offer you a discounted rate if your trading quantum is substantial.
 Remember to request a dongle for ease of banking and broking transactions.

-If you do not plan to travel anytime, Interactive Brokers (IB) is a great alternative for foreign stock investments.
-IB is the top broker of choice among many investors and traders I know personally.
-IB offers extremely competitive rates and we certainly think so after looking at their fees:
+If you do not plan to travel anytime, Interactive Brokers (IBKR) is a great alternative for foreign stock investments.
+IBKR is the top broker of choice among many investors and traders I know personally.
+IBKR offers extremely competitive rates and we certainly think so after looking at their fees: